emslade23/EC444-Projects/quest-2/report.md

   -The battery monitor was a matter measuring the volatge divider with two resistors, one 16k ohms and the other 220 ohms.

  ESP32
+ - All of the sensors were read using our microprocessor, ESP32.
+After the ESP32 read the sensors using ADC, the data was then written to the serial port.